ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> from ansys.dpf.post import examples
     >>> solution = post.load_solution(examples.multishells_rst)

     Instantiate the displacement result object

     >>> displacement = solution.displacement()

 Being a DOF solution, its location argument **must be nodal** (inferred above).

 The displacement ``Result`` corresponds to a vector field.
 To obtain the scalar components of this field, e.g., y-components, access the following subresult:

 .. code:: python

     Instantiate the solution object

     >>> from ansys.dpf import post
     >>> from ansys.dpf.post import examples
     >>> solution = post.load_solution(examples.multishells_rst)

     Instantiate the displacement result object

     >>> displacement = solution.displacement()

     Get the y displacement result data

     >>> u_y = displacement.y
     >>> u_y.get_data_at_field()

 For more details, see :ref:`ref_api_result_data`.

-.. autoclass:: ansys.dpf.post.displacement.Displacement
-    :inherited-members:

 Stress
 ------
-The stress ``Result`` object can be obtained as follows:
+The :class:`Stress <ansys.dpf.post.stress.Stress>` result object can be with the following:

 .. code:: python